 - Type Ia supernovae This was the technique that was used to discover dark energy in the late 1990s.
 Type Ia supernovae are "standard candles" that allow us to reconstruct the Hubble diagram of distace vs. redshift over more than half the age of the universe.

 I'm an "adult-onset astronomer" who came to this field after working for a number of years in experimental high-energy physics.
 From 1992-2008 I was part of the CDF Experiment at Fermilab, where I contributed to the discovery and study of the top quark.
 Then the Tevatron was shut down.
-I'm involved in a two other projects that make use of my background in particle physics:

 My research is supported by a grant from the US Department of Energy, Office of Science.
+Support for undergraduates working on the TNO search comes from the National Science Foundation's REU program and from UM internal funds.